*Ingredients listed in bold are available at Bartell’s! Stock levels may vary by store.

 BBQ Grilled Chicken

-This one can be done as simply as with your favorite BBQ sauce, or you can try making your own signature sauce from scratch!
-Some of our favorite BBQ sauces from Bartell’s are Sweet Baby Ray’s Honey Barbecue and Primal Kitchen Classic BBQ Sauce.
+This summer BBQ recipe can be done as simply as with your favorite BBQ sauce, or you can elevate this simple chicken recipe with your own signature sauce from scratch!
+Some of our favorite BBQ sauces from Bartell’s are Rub with Love Ancho & Molasses Barbecue Sauce and Primal Kitchen Classic BBQ Sauce.

 For your own BBQ sauce, try: